 Comparing product and power warranty terms: the EnergySage Buyer’s Guide

 Looking for a solar panel with a 30-year power warranty?
 Or one with a 20+ year product warranty?
 Or maybe both?
 Using the EnergySage Buyer’s Guide, you can compare the warranties, performance, and aesthetics of top solar panel models.
 There’s a lot in there, so we recommend using the filter and sorting functionalities to find the right solar panel for you.

 Industry standard: most manufacturers do not cover labor costs as a part of their warranty agreement.

 Like we mentioned, a solar panel manufacturer may provide a product or performance warranty of 25 years that will cover a replacement panel should you need it.
 However, while the manufacturer may cover your replacement part, that doesn’t necessarily mean they’ll cover the labor costs necessary to re-install that equipment.
 In fact, most manufacturers do not reimburse for labor associated with replacements or repairs of their products.

-Unfortunately, most solar panel warranties do not cover labor costs.
+While most manufacturers won’t pay for labor, some companies do!
 The best solar panel warranties will cover these costs entirely, or up to a certain amount (i.e., $600 over the course of your warranty term).

 Shipping of parts

 Industry standard: most companies will pay for a replacement part, but may not pay the costs associated with getting that part to your home.